 Site 23.
 Black Hawk’s Band’s Wisconsin River Crossing Site – near Sauk City, Wisconsin

-Although there is no actual marker indicating the location where Black Hawk’s band actually crossed the Wisconsin River during and after the Battle of Wisconsin Heights, the river and "possible" crossing site, which is approximately one mile due west of the Battle of Wisconsin Heights, can be viewed along County Trunk Y, just a short 2.3-mile drive from the Battle of Wisconsin Heights markers at the Blackhawk River Runs boat ramp.
-Again, although not marked, somewhere along this stretch of the riverbank, Black Hawk's band did indeed cross the river, and this is a good site to view the river and imagine the fleeing Indians crossing in make-shift canoes and log rafts.
+Although there is no marker indicating the location where Black Hawk’s band actually crossed the Wisconsin River during and after the Battle of Wisconsin Heights, the river, which is approximately one mile due west of the Battle of Wisconsin Heights, can be viewed along County Trunk Y, just a short 2.3-mile drive from the Battle of Wisconsin Heights markers at the Blackhawk River Runs boat ramp.

-Also along County Trunk Y, one can look east and view both the Wisconsin Heights itself in the background and what the area looked like when Black Hawk’s band fled from the heights through what is now the Mazomanie Oak Barrens State Natural Area in the foreground.
+Along County Trunk Y, one can also look east and view both the Wisconsin Heights itself in the background and what the area looked like when Black Hawk’s band fled from the heights through what is now the Mazomanie Oak Barrens State Natural Area in the foreground.